 MRI produces very clear pictures of the human body without the use of X-rays.
 MRI uses a large magnet, radio waves, and a computer to produce these images.
 The MRI examination poses no risk to the average person if appropriate safety guidelines are followed.

 Also called nuclear scanning, radionuclide scanning is a test in which the patient either swallows, inhales, or is injected with a small amount of radioactive material.
 A special camera is used to detect the radioactivity, producing images of organs and areas of the body that can't be seen well with standard X-rays.
 Many abnormal tissue growths, or tumors, are particularly visible using radionuclide scanning.

 In addition to showing the structure of an organ, radionuclide scanning allows the doctor to see how the organ is functioning.
-A diseased or poorly working organ will appear differently on the scan than will a healthy organ.
+A diseased or poorly working organ will appear differently on the scan than a healthy organ will.

 The information from this test is valuable in diagnosing many diseases, including cancer.
 Because this test shows internal areas that are not visible on standard X-rays, radionuclide scanning can also help identify problems very early in the progression of a disease.